-Cyber Liability Insurance is meant to cover your business against liability and property losses caused by cyberattacks such as hacks, data breaches, denial of service attacks, and viruses.
-Commercial general liability policies usually exclude coverage for cyber liability, so you may not have coverage for data breaches under your primary general liability policy.
+Cyber Liability Insurance covers your business against liability and property losses caused by cyberattacks such as hacks, data breaches, denial of service attacks, and viruses.

 Who needs Cyber Liability Insurance?

-- Credit card numbers, or if you store other bank or payment information.
+- Credit card numbers or other payment information

-- Personal information such as names, email addresses, phone numbers, addresses, social security numbers, or driver’s license numbers.
+- Personally identifiable information (PII) including names, email addresses, phone numbers, addresses, Social Security numbers, driver’s license numbers, and more

-Cyber Liability Insurance covers the financial losses from data breaches, hacking, viruses, denial of service attacks and other similar cyber events.
+Cyber Liability Insurance covers financial losses from data breaches, hacking, viruses, denial of service attacks, and other similar cyber events.

-Cyber liability coverage has two major components: third-party liability coverage and first-party coverage.
+Cyber Liability Insurance has two major components: third-party liability coverage and first-party coverage.
 Third-party coverage provides protection when a customer, vendor, partner, or other party sues you for allowing a data breach to happen.
 First-party coverage protects your company when you incur expenses from a data breach or when your company is hacked.
 You may choose to purchase either or both types of coverage.

 Third-Party Liability Coverage

-Some of the claims that third-party liability may cover include:
+Some of the claims and costs that third-party liability may cover include:

-- Network security claims resulting from a data breach, or the inability of others to access data you store.
-This can include viruses and malware, denial of service attacks, or unauthorized access by a hacker or rogue employee.
+- Network security claims.
+If your company suffers a network security failure, you could be sued.
+Covered events include data breaches, viruses and malware, denial of service attacks, or unauthorized access by a hacker or rogue employee.
 It can also cover your business if you have trade secrets or patent applications for clients that are exposed in a hack or data breach.

-- Privacy claims alleging you were negligent in failing to protect sensitive data of others stored on your company’s network and systems.
+- Privacy claims.
+Your business could be sued for negligence in failing to protect sensitive data of others stored on your company’s network and systems.
 In addition to hacks and viruses, privacy breaches can include a breach of a physical record, such as files tossed into a dumpster.
 It can also include human error such as a lost laptop or sending a file full of customer account data to the wrong email address.
 Privacy claims can also include the wrongful collection of personal information.

-- Employee privacy liability if sensitive data about your employees is stolen from your company systems, including PII, your business could be sued.
+- Employee privacy liability.
+If sensitive data about your employees is stolen from your company systems, including PII, your business could be sued.

 Third-party liability insurance is generally written on a claims-made basis, which means coverage is only available if the claim is submitted while the insurance policy is active.
 Most general liability policies are written on an occurrence basis, which covers claims submitted after the policy ends if the event causing the claim occurred while the insurance was active.

 - Notifying your customers or employees affected by the breach.
-Many states require businesses to notify affected customers or employees if personally identifying information is involved in a data breach.
+Many states require businesses to notify affected customers or employees if personally identifiable information is involved in a data breach.

 - Providing credit monitoring services to those affected by the data breach.
 Although most states do not require providing credit monitoring services after a data breach, it can be a helpful tool to aid your public relations efforts.